-We've been using the iPhone 5 iOS 10.3.3 update for a few weeks now and the software still feels pretty stable on our device.
+We've been using the iPhone 5 iOS 10.3.3 update for many weeks now and the software still feels pretty stable on our device.

 The iPhone 5's battery continues to work miracles.
 We haven't noticed any abnormal battery drain during our short stay on iOS 10.3.3.

 If you do start to notice weird battery drain on your device, take a look at our list of tips.
-Chances are, it's not iOS 10.3.3 causing you problems.
+Chances are, it's not iOS 10.3.3 causing the problems.